voilacode/authmini/DEVELOPER_REFERENCE.md

 ## Project Folder and File Structure

-AuthMini V2 consists of **19 files** (13 from V1, 6 new/modified).
+AuthMini V2 consists of **20 files** (15 from V1, 5 new/modified, including `LEARNING_GUIDE.md`).
 Below is the directory tree with numbered files for tracking:

 ```
 authmini/